DeepasriMPrasad/yezee_file_organizer/README.md

 Click the **Select Source Folder** button to choose the main directory you want to organize.

 ### 2. Configure Naming (Optional)
-Use the **Naming Options** in the center panel to add a custom prefix or suffix to the generated folder and file names.
+Use the **Naming Options** in the left panel to add a custom prefix or suffix to the generated folder and file names.

 ### 3. Find Duplicates (Optional)
 Click **Find Duplicates** to scan files based on their content.
 This allows you to use the 'Duplicates' filter and organization criteria.